IBM-Cloud/terraform-provider-ibm/website/docs/r/container_worker_pool_zone_attachment.html.markdown

 **Note**: If you do not have a private or public VLAN in that zone, do not specify `private_vlan_id` and `public_vlan_id`.
 A private and a public VLAN are automatically created for you when you initially add a new zone to your worker pool.
 * `region` - (Deprecated, Forces new resource, string) The region where the cluster is provisioned.
 If the region is not specified it will be defaulted to provider region(IC_REGION/IBMCLOUD_REGION).
 To get the list of supported regions please access this [link](https://containers.bluemix.net/v1/regions) and use the alias.
 * `resource_group_id` - (Optional, Forces new resource, string) The ID of the resource group.
 You can retrieve the value from data source `ibm_resource_group`.
 If not provided defaults to default resource group.
+* `wait_till_albs` - (Optional, Bool) The woker-pool zone attachment adds the zone specified to the worker-pool.
+Post addition of zone, resource waits for added nodes to be normal and albs to be avialbe in the added zone.
+To avoid the longer wait times for resource execution, this field is introduced.
+Resource will wait for ALBs to availbale in the zone added if attribute is set to true.

+**NOTE**:
+1. `wait_till_albs` is set only for the first time creation of the resource, modification in the further runs will not any impacts.

 ## Attribute Reference